LGAP98/LGAP98/README.md

 - 💻 Software development and coding projects
 - 🤝 Volunteering initiatives and community projects

 Feel free to explore and collaborate with me on any of these projects.
-If you have any questions or just want to connect, don't hesitate to reach out.
+Don't hesitate to reach out if you have any questions or just want to connect.

 ## 📫 Let's Connect